-Step 4: Learners do Activity 5.1 (Learner's Book page 120).
+Step 4: Learners do Activity 5.1.

 Instruct learners to turn on their computers and then do Activity 5.1 and first create any chart of their own choice.
-You can allow fast learners to do one number in Activity 5.2 Learner's Book page 127.
+You can allow fast learners to do one number in Activity 5.2.
 Monitor the learners as they are doing their work.
 Time takers can do the same activity later after mastering Activity 5.1.